MAD-I-T/magento-actions/README.md

 ├── .github
 │   └── workflows # directory where the workflows are found, see below for an example of main.yml ├── README.md
-└── magento # directory where you Magento source files should go
+├── magento # directory where you Magento source files should go └── pwa-studio # optional pwa-studio directory for pwa src code
 ```

 Links to full usage samples using Magento official [latest release](https://github.com/seyuf/magento-actions-sample/blob/master/.github/workflows/main.yml) or  the current [develop branch here](https://github.com/seyuf/m2-dev-github-actions).